UCL/MPHY0026/doc/schedule-2020/workshop-1-pelvis.rst

 * For PBR, this can be achieved by, registering using fewer points (3), and using the remaining point as a target.
 * For ICP, as the fiducials are not used for registration, these can be used directly.
 * BUT - you ideally need to measure physical space, using an independent measure, eg. ruler.
 * If you take a CT fiducial position, and convert to tracker/physical space, and measure the distance from the predicted position to the actual position, you have also included CT FLE.
-(Check this ... according to definition of TRE).

 8. Report Back
 ^^^^^^^^^^^^^^